-Left recurrent laryngeal nerve injury is likely to arise from:
+Left RLN injury is likely to arise due to the following:

 - Enlarged left auricle

+Bronchogenic carcinoma is an important cause that must always be ruled out in the case of left RLN injury.
 The most common cause is non-thyroid cervical surgery.
-Paralysis of the recurrent laryngeal nerve can be due to central causes affecting the vagus nerve; nucleus ambiguous, bulbar and pseudobulbar palsy, jugular foramen syndrome and parotid tumors.
-Other lesions can be due to demyelinating diseases, skull base tumors, cerebrovascular accidents.
+Paralysis of the RLN can occur due to central causes affecting the nucleus ambiguus and its associated vagus nerve, and also result from conditions such as bulbar and pseudobulbar palsy, jugular foramen syndrome, and parotid tumors.
+Other lesions can be due to demyelinating diseases, skull base tumors, and cerebrovascular accidents.

-Recurrent laryngeal nerve injury in the neck is due to thyroid tumors or surgery, cervical spine surgery, esophageal tumors and deep penetrating wounds to the neck.
+RLN injury in the neck is due to thyroid tumors or surgery, cervical spine surgery, esophageal tumors, and deep penetrating wounds to the neck.

-Recurrent laryngeal nerve injury in the chest is due to cardiac surgery, lung cancer, pulmonary tuberculosis, oesophageal cancer, mitral stenosis and thoracic aortic aneurysm.
+RLN injury in the chest may occur due to cardiac surgery, lung cancer, pulmonary tuberculosis, oesophageal cancer, mitral stenosis, and thoracic aortic aneurysm.

-Bilateral recurrent laryngeal nerve paralysis can be a fatal emergency.
-It is mostly caused by thyroid and cervical surgery, trauma, endotracheal intubation, central brain disorders, diabetic neuropathy, organophosphorus poisoning, myasthenia gravis and neurodegenerative disorders e.g. poliomyelitis and amyotrophic lateral sclerosis.
+Bilateral RLN paralysis can be fatal.
+It is mostly caused during thyroid and cervical surgeries, trauma, endotracheal intubation, central brain disorders, diabetic neuropathy, organophosphorus poisoning, myasthenia gravis, and neurodegenerative disorders such as poliomyelitis and amyotrophic lateral sclerosis.

-The recurrent laryngeal nerve is responsible for motor innervation of the laryngeal muscles.
-Injury to the nerve leads to the loss of vocal folds adduction and abduction and subsequently their dysfunction during phonation, breathing and deglutition.
+The RLN is responsible for motor innervation of the laryngeal muscles.
+Injury to the nerve leads to the loss of adduction and abduction of vocal folds and results in its subsequent dysfunction during phonation, breathing, and deglutition.

-In unilateral nerve injury, the paralyzed cord is situated in the paramedian or partially lateral position which will not affect the airway patency, but will affect phonation and deglutition.
-However, phonation may be achieved with contralateral vocal fold compensation.
-Therefore, unilateral recurrent laryngeal nerve injury leads to hoarseness of voice and dysphagia that may improve and lead to asymptomatic presentations.
+In unilateral nerve injury, the paralyzed vocal fold is situated in the paramedian or partially lateral position and does not affect the airway patency, although phonation and deglutition are affected.
+However, compensation by the contralateral vocal folds may help in phonation.
+Therefore, unilateral RLN injury leads to hoarseness of voice and dysphagia that may improve and lead to asymptomatic presentations.

-The airway is patent without obstruction due to the abduction of the vocal folds.
-A weak voice results from the escape of air from the partially closed glottis during phonation.
-Deglutition is impaired in glottis incompetence especially to fluids and with sensory loss in central lesions to the vagus nerve fibers.
+The airway is patent (without obstruction) due to abduction of the vocal folds.
+During phonation, a weak voice results due to the escaping air from the partially closed glottis.
+Deglutition, especially that of fluids, is impaired in glottal incompetence.
+Additionally, central lesions of the vagus nerve may cause sensory loss.

-In bilateral injury that is mostly sustained during surgery, there are more serious manifestations that may be witnessed as soon as after extubation.
+In bilateral injury that is mostly sustained during surgery, serious manifestations may be witnessed as soon as the patient is extubated.

-Bilateral vocal folds paralysis leads to stridor, difficulty breathing and aspiration.
-The breathing can be mildly distressed or severely impaired with biphasic stridor.
-The positioning of the denervated vocal folds is close to the midline with narrow glottis opening.
+Bilateral paralysis of the vocal folds can lead to stridor, difficulty in breathing, and aspiration.
+Breathing can be mildly distressed or severely impaired with biphasic stridor.
+The positioning of the denervated vocal folds is close to the midline and the glottis shows a narrow opening.
 Phonation may still be preserved in bilateral paralysis, but with inadequate intensity.
-Preoperative assessment of the vocal folds functions is mandatory in every case for legal purposes.
-Postoperative assessment is also needed for early detection of malfunction, even if the patient is asymptomatic.
+Preoperative assessment of vocal-fold function is mandatory for legal purposes.
+Postoperative assessment is required for early detection of a malfunction, even if the patient is asymptomatic.

-Careful history taking to evaluate for the possible etiology.
-History can exclude heavy metal neurotoxicity e.g. lead and mercury, neurodegenerative disorders, alcoholism, diabetes and neurotoxic drugs e.g. phenytoin and isoniazid.
-Imaging of the head, neck, chest with an MRI/CT and esophagoscopy can be helpful to diagnose any neoplastic lesion affecting the nerve.
+Patient history may often exclude factors such as heavy-metal neurotoxicity caused by lead and mercury, neurodegenerative disorders, alcoholism, diabetes, and neurotoxic drugs including phenytoin and isoniazid.
+Therefore, accurate medical history is essential to evaluate the possible etiology.
+MRI/CT of the head, neck, and chest, and esophagoscopy may be helpful in diagnosing neoplastic lesions affecting the nerve.

-Examination of the vocal folds is achieved with an indirect or fiberoptic laryngoscope.
-The rigid laryngoscope is helpful in differentiating between neurogenic paralysis of the vocal folds and cricoarytenoid arthritis secondary to prolonged endotracheal intubation or rheumatoid arthritis.
+Vocal folds can be examined using indirect or fiberoptic laryngoscopy.
+Rigid laryngoscopy is helpful in differentiating between neurogenic paralysis of the vocal folds and cricoarytenoid arthritis secondary to prolonged endotracheal intubation or rheumatoid arthritis.

-Unilateral nerve injury can be managed conservatively for up to 6 months to allow for spontaneous healing in case of neurapraxia.
+Unilateral nerve injury can be managed conservatively for up to 6 months to allow for spontaneous healing in the case of neurapraxia.
 For total nerve transection during surgery, corrective surgery should be considered as early as possible.
-Surgical interventions include augmentation, medicalization and reinnervation to improve voice quality.
-Electromyography is considered to evaluate for spontaneous healing or the need for corrective surgery.
-Nimodipine is a drug that has been suggested for the treatment of idiopathic and iatrogenic unilateral and bilateral vocal fold paralysis without a total transaction.
-It helps with neuronal regeneration and recovery.
+Surgical intervention includes augmentation, medicalization, and reinnervation to improve voice quality.
+Electromyography is considered to assess spontaneous recovery or determine the need for corrective surgery.
+Nimodipine has been suggested for the treatment of idiopathic and iatrogenic unilateral and bilateral vocal-fold paralysis without total transection, as it helps with neuronal regeneration and recovery.

-- Vocal fold augmentation (injection laryngoplasty) involves transoral or transcervical injection of collagen, hyaluronic acid and autologous fat into the paralyzed cord.
-The result will bring the cord closer to the midline to prevent aspiration and improve phonation and cough.
+Vocal fold augmentation (injection laryngoplasty) involves transoral or transcervical injection of collagen, hyaluronic acid, and autologous fat into the paralyzed cord.
+This results in bringing the paralyzed cord closer to the midline to prevent aspiration and cough, and improves phonation.

-- Medialization thyroplasty is done by inserting an implant lateral to the paralyzed cord to bring it more medially.
-The implant is silicone or Gore-Tex implanted transcervical through thyroid cartilage.
-It is adjustable to allow tuning of the voice.
+Medialization thyroplasty is performed by inserting an implant lateral to the paralyzed cord to shift it medially.
+Silicone or Gore-Tex sheets are implanted using a transcervical approach through the thyroid cartilage; these sheets are adjustable and allow for tuning of the voice.

-- Reinnervation of the vocal folds using microsurgical techniques, but with limited success.
+Reinnervation of the vocal folds can be achieved using microsurgical techniques, but are met with limited success.

-In the case of bilateral nerve injury, patients will need breathing assistance and airway reconstruction.
-Certain measures can be performed urgently including; permanent or temporary tracheostomy, endotracheal intubation and reinnervation.
-Posterior establishment of the airway through the glottis with laser cordectomy is the best for both breathing and phonation quality.
-Cordectomy is achieved via posterior transaction of the part of the cords and the arytenoid to establish an airway through the glottis.
-Some patients can benefit from lateralization of the vocal cords after arytenoidectomy, but the results of lateralization on phomation are not favorable.
+In the case of bilateral nerve injury, patients need breathing assistance and airway reconstruction.
+Permanent or temporary tracheostomy, endotracheal intubation, and reinnervation are emergency procedures that can be performed if required.
+Posterior establishment of the airway through the glottis using laser cordectomy is ideal to improve both breathing and quality of phonation.
+This is achieved via partial transection of the cords and arytenoid to establish an airway through the glottis.
+Some patients can benefit from lateralization of the vocal cords after arytenoidectomy; however, the outcome of this procedure on the quality of phonation is not satisfactory.